 The emotional wellbeing of pupils was supported across the year through our dedicated Wellbeing team, made up of a children's mindfulness and yoga expert and a forest school practitioner.
 Pupils also engaged in the Lionheart Character award in Year 4 and had access to a wide range of clubs and experiences.
 Pupils in Year 6 were offered significant support with attending the residential trip for 5 days, with 60% of eligible PP pupils attending.
 The pupils who were most in need of emotional and wellbeing support were referred to the Relate counsellor who undertook intensive 1:1 support for 6 session blocks.
 2 pupils in receipt of PP attended these sessions.

-4. To ensure that the attendance gap between PP and Non PP children is nar- rowed.
+4. To ensure that the attendance gap between PP and Non PP children is narrowed.

 Senior leaders in school have worked closely with parents and the Education Welfare Officer to ensure that there is a robust system in place for attendance.
-At the end of the autumn term 2023 the attendance for the Non PP 96.63% compared to PP pupils was 91.75%.
-Both of these figures are higher than national averages but the gap has not narrowed at the rate targeted.
+At the end of the Summer term 2024 the attendance for the Non PP 96.8% compared to PP pupils was 92%.
+Both of these figures are higher than national averages but the gap has not narrowed to the rate targeted (4% gap).
 2 disadvantaged pupils in KS2 pupils are SA and have attendance below 40%.
-For one of these, overall attendance was at 9.5% at the end of September but now stands at 29% due to school intervention.
+For one of these, overall attendance was at 9.5% at the end of September but now stands at 40% due to school intervention.
+PA among PP pupils was very high at 34% for the year compared to 4.8% among non-PP pupils.